Non-Markovian Quantum Trajectories of Many-Body Quantum Open Systems: The model and the exact QSD equation

-Here we use $|\Psi_{\rm tot}(t)\rangle$ to represent the state of the total system at time $t$, then the reduced density operator $\rho_t$ for the system of interest is given by $\rho_t= {\rm Tr}_{\rm env}[|\Psi_{\rm tot}\rangle\langle\Psi_{\rm tot}|]$ obtained by tracing over the environmental degrees of freedom.
-If the system and its environment are initially uncorrelated, it has been shown that the density operator for the open system can be decomposed as a set of continuous quantum trajectories living in the system's Hilbert space, denoted by $\psi_t(z)$.
-The trajectory $\psi_t(z)$ is governed by a linear stochastic Schr\"{o}dinger equation, termed linear QSD equation \cite{Strunz97,Strunz98}:
+Here we use $|\Psi_{\rm tot}(t)\rangle$ to represent the state of the total system at time $t$, then the reduced density operator $\rho_t$ for the system of interest is given by $\rho_t= {\rm Tr}_{\rm env}[|\Psi_{\rm tot}\rangle\langle\Psi_{\rm tot}|]$ obtained by tracing out the environmental degrees of freedom.
+If the system and its environment are initially uncorrelated, it has been shown that the density operator for the open system can be decomposed into a set of continuous quantum trajectories living in the system's Hilbert space, denoted by $\psi_t(z^*)$.
+The trajectory $\psi_t(z^*)$ is governed by a linear stochastic Schr\"odinger equation, termed linear QSD equation \cite{Strunz97,Strunz98}:

-where $z_t=-i\sum_{\bf k}g_{\bf k}z^*_{\bf k}e^{i\omega_{\bf k}t}$ is a complex Gaussian process satisfying $M[z_t]=M[z_tz_s]=0$, and $M[z^*_tz_s]=\alpha(t,s)$.
-Here $M[\cdot]$ denotes the ensemble average over the classical noise $z_t$.
+where $z_t^*=-i\sum_{\bf k}g_{\bf k}^*z^*_{\bf k}e^{i\omega_{\bf k}t}$ is a complex Gaussian process satisfying $M[z_t]=M[z_t^*z_s^*]=0$, and $M[z_tz_s^*]=\alpha(t,s)$.
+Here $M[\cdot]$ denotes the ensemble average over the classical noise $z_t^*$.
 Note that $\alpha(t,s)$ is the correlation function defined above.
-The quantum trajectory $\psi_t(t)$ is designed to recover the density operator of the system by taking ensemble average: $\rho_t=M[|\psi_t(z)\ra\la\psi_t(z)|]=\int \frac{dz^2}{\pi} e^{-|z|^2} |\psi_t(z)\ra\la\psi_t(z)| $.
+The quantum trajectory $\psi_t(z^*)$ is designed to recover the density operator of the system by taking ensemble average: $\rho_t=M[|\psi_t(z^*)\ra\la\psi_t(z^*)|]=\int \frac{dz^2}{\pi} e^{-|z|^2}|\psi_t(z^*)\ra\la\psi_t(z^*)|$.

-The Di\'{o}si-Gisin-Strunz QSD equation (\ref{LQSD}) is a remarkable result since it is completely general irrespective of spectral density of environment and coupling strength.
-The appearance of functional derivative in Eq.~(\ref{LQSD}) is strongly reminiscent of the convolution kernel appearing in the Nakajima-Zwanzig master equations obtained from projection operator technique \cite{ZW}.
-Thus, for the purpose of practical applications, it remains unresolved whether one can recast the existing functional derivative into a time-local form.
+The formal non-Markovian QSD equation (\ref{LQSD}) is a remarkable result since it is completely general irrespective of spectral density of environment and coupling strength.
+The appearance of functional derivative in Eq.~(\ref{LQSD}) is strongly reminiscent of the convolution kernel appearing in the Nakajima-Zwanzig master equations obtained by projection operator technique \cite{Breuer,ZW}.
+Thus, for the purpose of practical applications, one can recast the existing functional derivative into a time-local form: $\delta\psi_t(z^*)/\delta z_s^*=O(t,s,z^*)\psi_t(z^*)$.
+Combined with the consistency condition $\frac{\delta}{\delta z_s^*}\frac{\partial\psi_t}{\pa t}=\frac{\partial}{\partial t}\frac{\delta\psi_t}{\delta z_s^*}$, this form yields the equation of motion of the O-operator \cite{Strunz98,Strunz99,Yupra99}: